Aarzoo-Bansal/rag-customer-chatbot/README.md

 # Customer Support RAG Chatbot

 A hands-on project for learning how to build Retrieval-Augmented Generation (RAG) pipelines from scratch.
-It starts with a basic RAG implementation in a Jupyter notebook and evolves into a production-aware Streamlit chatbot with spell correction, query rewriting, and code-based reasoning.
+It starts with a basic RAG implementation in a Jupyter notebook and evolves into a production-aware Streamlit chatbot with query rewriting and conversational memory.

 Built with LangChain, LangGraph, FAISS, and Ollama — everything runs locally, no API keys needed.